mochajs/mocha-examples/typescript-babel/README.md

 # TypeScript-Babel application

 This is a example that uses Babel to transform TypeScript to plain JavaScript, and uses TypeScript for just type-checking.
+It is recommended to be set via `@babel/cli`.
+Babel looks for `.js` files by default, but this is not configurable withn the Babel config file.

 ## Commands